-ges

-One.
-Letter to Shareholders 1
+One Letter to Shareholders Pages 1

+onc.
+Letter to Shurthvittis 1

 Two.
-Company profile 4

-I. Date of establishment:September 12, 2013
+I. Date of establishment

 II.
 Company milestones 4

 Three .
-Corporate Governance Report 9
+Corporate Governance Report

 I. Organizational system 9

 II.
-Information on Directors, Presidents, Vice Presidents, Assistant Vice Presidents, and
+Information on Directors, Presidents, Vice Presidents, Assistant Vice Presidents,

 managers of each department and division

 III Remunerations to Directors, Presidents, and Vice Presidents

 IV.
 Corporate governance

 V. Information on fees for certified public accountants

 VI.
 Information for changing CPA

-VII.
-The Company's Chairman, Presidents or managers responsible for financial or account operations who assumed positions in an office of the CPA who certified the financial
+VII.The Company's Chairman, Presidents or managers responsible for financial of accounting operations who assumed positions in an office of the CPA who certified

-statements or in any of its affiliates in the most recent year.
+financial statements or in any of its affiliates in the most recent year 74

 VIII.
-Any transfer of equity interests and pledge of or change in equity interests of directors
+Any transfer of equity interests and pledge of or change in equity interests of

-managers, or shareholders with a stake of more than 10 percent in the most recent year up the publication date of this annual report
+directors, managers, or shareholders with a stake of more than 10 percent in the

+recent year up to the publication date of this annual report 75

 IX.
-Information on the relationship of Top 10 shareholders by proportion of shareholding, • • -
+Information on the relationship of Top 10 shareholders by proportion of

-related parties, spouse, or kindred within the 2nd tier. .
-73
+shareholding, related parties, spouse, or kindred within the 2nd tier

-X. Number of Shares Held by the Company or the Company's Directors and Managers, as
+X. Number of Shares Held by the Company or the Company's Directors and Mana gers,

-Well as the Number of Shares Held by the Company for the Reinvestment Businesses Th at
+as Well as the Number of Shares Held by the Company for the Reinvestment

-it Directly or Indirectly Controls, and Combined to Calculate the Comprehensive
+Businesses That it Directly or Indirectly Controls, and Combined to Calculate th e

-Shareholding Ratio .
-74
+Comprehensive Shareholding Ratio 77

-Similario in the control of the cont •

 Four.
-Fund Raising .
-75
+Fund raising 78

-I. Capital and Shares
+I. Capital and Shares 78

 II.
-Issuance of corporate bonds.
+Issuance of corporate bonds 82

 III.
-The issuance of preferred shares.
+The issuance of preferred shares

 IV.
-The issuance of GDR
+The issuance of GDR 82

-V. Status of employee stock option certificates.
+V. Status of employee stock option certificates

 VI.
-Status of restricted stock award (RSA).
+Status of restricted stock award (RSA)

 VII.
 M&A or acceptance of news shares from assignment of other companies

 VIII.
-Implementation of the fund allocation plan.
+Implementation of the fund allocation plan 82

-VIII.
-Implementation of the fund anocation plan. • 17

 Five.
-Operation Overview
+Operation Overview 83

-I. Business Activities
+I. Business Activities 83

 II.
-Market and an overview of production and sales .
-90
+Market and an overview of production and sales 94

 III.
-Employee information in the last two years up to the publication date of this annual 0.0
+Employee information in the last two years up to the publication date of this ar

-report
+report 102

 IV.
 Environmental Disclosure

 V. Employer and employee relationships

 VI.
-Cyber security management 100 103
+Cyber security management

-VII IMPORIANI CONTRACIS 1114
+VII.
+Important contracts 110